llvm/circt/docs/RationaleHW.md

-An IR for Hardware is different than an IR for Software in a very important way: while each function in a software program usually compiles into one blob of binary code no matter how many times it is called, each instance in a hardware design is typically fully instantiated, because different instance turn into different gates.
+An IR for Hardware is different than an IR for Software in a very important way: while each function in a software program usually compiles into one blob of binary code no matter how many times it is called, each instance in a hardware design is typically fully instantiated, because different instances turn into different gates.
 The consequence of this is that the instance tree is really a compression mechanism that is eventually elaborated away.